alicezhang955/AZ-Interactive-Lab-Hub/Lab 1/README.md

 \*\***Take a video of your prototyped interaction.**\*\*

-Videos of prototyped interactions can be found [here](https://drive.google.com/drive/folders/1kSUskptzW78pKM0_CgVHx-R-p_F5Uokn)
+Videos of prototyped interactions can be found [here](https://drive.google.com/drive/folders/1kSUskptzW78pKM0_CgVHx-R-p_F5Uokn).

 \*\***Please indicate who you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+Collaborators were Alaysia Reape, Iqra Khan, and August Wang (for storyboards 3 and 4 only).